 Caroline Brizzolara served as Partner with the Firm for 10 years and is now Of Counsel.
 She continues to focus on insurance coverage, reinsurance litigation and arbitration, and high-stakes insurance defense matters.

 Caroline has extensive experience in resolving property and casualty coverage disputes under primary, excess, and umbrella policies.
 Her expertise includes the successful resolution of claims by and against insolvent insurers in receivership and liquidation, life insurance coverage disputes, and insurance defense matters.
 She has also represented major domestic, British, and Bermuda insurance companies in reinsurance disputes under excess of loss and quota share treaties, facultative certificates, and casualty clash contracts.
 She has provided guidance to domestic clients on insurance regulatory and compliance issues in and outside the state of New Jersey.

 Her goal in all matters is to provide clients with clear, reasoned advice, which, regardless of the complexity of the issues involved, meets her clients’ legal and business needs, in as timely and cost-effective a manner as possible.

 Caroline’s clients include:

-Caroline has served on the Firm’s Hiring Committee and administered its summer associate programs in 2002-2004.
-She has presented seminars on alternate dispute resolution and ethics in arbitration, and is an active member of ARIAS U.S., a not-for-profit corporation that promotes improvement of the insurance and reinsurance arbitration process.
+Caroline has served on the Firm’s Hiring Committee and administered its summer associate programs from 2002 to 2004.
+She has presented seminars on alternate dispute resolution and ethics in arbitration, and is an active member of ARIAS U.S., a nonprofit corporation that promotes improvement of the insurance and reinsurance arbitration process.